Marginality from Leading Soft Gluons: Action of Composite Integral Transforms

 The integral over $z_2,\bar{z}_2$ yields a delta function which can be used to do one of the momentum integrals to give

 Next we can use Schwinger parametrization to rewrite the denominator and then perform the $x_i$ integrals

-One also has to fix the normalization of the operators.
-For the operators $\mathcal{T}_i$, they have to satisfy the following relations

-We see that a product of operators is constrained either to be the shadow or the identity depending on the operators in question.
+One fixes the normalization of these operators depending on whether the composite operator is the shadow or the identity.
 If the product of two operators gives the identity then the functions must satisfy

 Then we have~\footnote{From~\cite{Dolan:2011dv} there are actually two possible choices for this integral product but we have chosen the one that allows us to fulfill the other constraints simultaneously.}